The Three Quarrying Stages

 This will create more HGV traffic in the whole area in order to carry the immense quanitites needed to fill the exhausted quarry.

 Toxic waste, noxious substances and oil drums have been found in the previous historic backfilling exercise, to the north of this proposed site.
 Ground water was polluted and is an acknowledged risk to human health.
-This does not instill much confidence in future backfilling processes.
+This does not instil much confidence in future backfilling processes.

 Letter from Barton Wilmore 24/10/06 stating the subsequent overfilling of the North site of H+H Celcon in which noxious substances and contaminants were found, with a potential to cause ground water contamination